Medium Haired CatLong Haired Cat

 FAQ

-Are Turkish Vans really fond of water?
+Do Turkish Vans like water?

-Are Turkish Vans clingy cats?
+Are Turkish Vans good with kids?

 Leave a Reply